Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/integrations.md

 # Integrations

-Metrics Layer currently integrates with LookML and [its own data model](../5_data_model/1_data_model.md) as a data model.
-It will integrate with dbt once metrics support is added.
+The metrics layer (obviously) integrates with [Zenlytic's own data model](../4_data_modeling/1_data_modeling.md) as a data model.
+It also integrates with your LookML.

-It integrates with BigQuery and Snowflake for data warehouses.
+It integrates with BigQuery, Redshift, and Snowflake for data warehouses.